Franchise Tax Guide Summary

 Basis of Tax

-Income tax is based on your business’s profits – essentially, how much money your LLC earned after expenses.
+Income tax is based on your business’s profits, essentially how much money your LLC earned after expenses.
 If your LLC doesn’t make a profit, it generally doesn’t owe business income tax (though the owners might have no income to report).
 In contrast, franchise tax is not based on profit.
 It’s often a flat fee or based on some measure of your business’s size (like revenue, assets, or capital) set by the state.
 Whether you make a profit, break even, or lose money, you may still owe a franchise tax.

 Purpose

 Income taxes (state and federal) are taxes on income earned.
-Franchise taxes are more like an operating fee – a cost for the privilege of maintaining a business entity in the state.
+Franchise taxes are more like an operating fee, a cost for the privilege of maintaining a business entity in the state.
 Some states even call it a “privilege tax” or “registration fee” instead of franchise tax.
 It’s basically the state’s way of saying “if you want the benefits of an LLC (like limited liability) here, there’s an annual charge for that.”

 Who Collects It

 Income tax can be collected by the federal government (IRS) and by states.
 For LLCs, federal income tax is usually paid through the owners’ personal tax returns (since most LLCs are pass-through entities).
-Franchise tax, on the other hand, is only levied by states (or sometimes cities) – there’s no federal franchise tax.
+Franchise tax, on the other hand, is only levied by states (or sometimes cities) and there’s no federal franchise tax.
 It’s an obligation to the state where your LLC is registered/doing business, and you pay it to that state’s tax authority or secretary of state.

 Timing and Frequency

 You typically calculate and pay income taxes annually when you file returns (e.g., by April 15 for federal taxes, with quarterly estimates for some).
 Franchise taxes are usually paid annually as well, often due at a set time each year (which can coincide with tax season or an anniversary date).
 For instance, many franchise taxes are due by a certain date (we’ll see examples like March 15, April 15, May 15 for various states).
-Unlike income tax, franchise tax doesn’t have “brackets” or standard rates – it varies widely by state law.
+Unlike income tax, franchise tax doesn’t have “brackets” or standard rates as it varies widely by state law.

 Obligation Regardless of Profit